 To create the rippled effect, you apply one finger at a time and while the polish is drying, you hold the end of the nail against the small ridge.
 It says the magnet needs to be held near the nail for 5 seconds, but simply 1 second does the job.
 It’s a really simple process, and although I smudged the nail polish a few times this go round, it got easier by the third nail and it would be something that would be really easy to pick up.

 However, I really don’t like the effect it creates, it makes your nails look clumpy and strange, and although I think this nail varnish looks stunning without the magnet, it’s not something I think I’ll be doing again all too soon.
-Although, it may be because either my magnet was faulty, or I was just doing it massively wrong, but this was how I felt about this nail polish.
+It could be because either my magnet was faulty, or I was just doing it massively wrong, but this was how I felt about this nail polish.